Provable Regret Bounds for Deep Online Learning and Control: Introduction

-\paragraph{Online-to-batch linearization.} The linearization technique has been combined with online learning and online-to-batch conversion to yield generalization bounds for SGD~\cite{cao2019generalization}.
-In the adversarial training setting, the online gradient proof technique was used in \cite{gao2019convergence, zhang2020overparameterized} to handle non i.i.d. functions.
-In relationship to these works, our reduction takes in a general OCO algorithm, rather than only OGD/SGD.
-In addition, we generalize this reduction to the full OCO model, including high dimensional output predictors and general convex costs to enable the application to control.
+\paragraph{Online-to-batch linearization.} The linearization technique has been combined with online learning and online-to-batch conversion to yield generalization bounds for SGD \citep{cao2019generalization}.
+In the adversarial training setting, the online gradient proof technique was used in \citet{gao2019convergence, zhang2020overparameterized} to handle non i.i.d. functions.
+In relation to these works: (i) our reduction takes in a general OCO algorithm, rather than only OGD/SGD; (ii) we generalize to the full OCO model, including high dimensional output predictors and general convex costs to enable the application to control; (iii) we use the OCO framework against an adversary repeatedly providing new data points as in the standard online learning setting while in the adversarial training setting, it is used against an adversary repeatedly perturbing a fixed training set.

-\paragraph{Online and nonstochastic control.} Our study focuses on algorithms which enjoy sublinear regret for online control of dynamical systems; that is, whose performance tracks a given benchmark of policies up to a term which is vanishing relative to the problem horizon. \cite{abbasi2011regret} initiated the study of online control under the regret benchmark for Linear Time-invariant (LTI) dynamical systems.
-Our work instead adopts the \emph{nonstochastic control setting} \citep{agarwal2019online}, that allows for adversarially chosen (i.e. non-Gaussian) noise and costs that may vary with time.
-The nonstochastic control model was recently extended to consider nonlinear and time-varying dynamics in \citep{gradu2020adaptive}.
-See \cite{IcmlTutorial21} for a comprehensive survey of results and advances in online and nonstochastic control.
-Similar to our setting, online episodic control is also studied in \citet{kakade2020information}, but the regret definition differs from ours, and the system is not linear.
+\paragraph{Online and nonstochastic control.} Our study focuses on algorithms which enjoy sublinear regret for online control of dynamical systems; that is, whose performance tracks a given benchmark of policies up to a term which is vanishing relative to the problem horizon. \citet{abbasi2011regret} initiated the study of online control under the regret benchmark for linear time-invariant (LTI) dynamical systems.
+Bounds for this setting have since been improved and refined in \citet{dean2018regret,mania2019certainty,cohen2019learning,simchowitz2020naive}.
+Our work instead adopts the \emph{nonstochastic} control setting \citep{agarwal2019online}, that allows for adversarially chosen (e.g. non-Gaussian) noise and general convex costs that may vary with time.
+This model has been studied for many extended settings, see \cite{hazan2021tutorial} for a comprehensive survey.
+Similar to our control framework, online episodic control is also studied in \citet{kakade2020information}, but the regret definition differs from ours, the results are only information-theoretic and the system is linear in a kernel space rather than simply linear.